mainpclab/metatrader5-websocket-tickers/README.md

 ```
 ![Tunnel](/Readme-assets/Tunnel.png)

-It will return a random url that tunnels public traffic to your local machine. \
+Untun will return a public url that routes public traffic to your local machine. \

-- Use the url you get from CloudFlare in the `Tools > Options` dialog (whitelist). \
+- Use the public url in the `Tools > Options` dialog (whitelist) \
-- Fill in the url as an input for the Expert Advisor. \
+- Fill in the public url as an input for the Expert Advisor \

-If connection doesn't work try different variations of the url in both the `Tools > Option` whitelist dialog and the EA input websocket parameter:
+If connection fails, try different variations of the same url in both the `Tools > Options` (whitelist dialog) and the EA input parameter (WebSocket address):

 - `http://random-url.trycloudflare.com`
 - `https://random-url.trycloudflare.com`